Dallas Texans (NFL): History

 After the 1951 season, the financially troubled New York Yanks franchise was put on the market by Ted Collins, who had founded the franchise in 1944 as the Boston Yanks before moving it to New York City in 1949, rebranding them as the Bulldogs, and rebranded it again as the Yanks in 1950.
-After failing to find a buyer, Collins sold the team back to the League.
+The team had been barely competitive for most of its existence, even after being augmented by a merger with the Brooklyn Tigers in 1945.
+The Tigers were the successors of a charter NFL member, the Dayton Triangles, who themselves had dated from 1913.
+When Tigers owner Dan Topping bolted to the All-American Football Conference in 1946, the NFL awarded the Tigers' player contracts to the Yanks.
+Even after that, the Yanks only managed one winning season, in 1959.

+After falling to find a buyer, Collins sold the team back to the League.
 On January 29, 1952, a Dallas-based group led by a pair of young millionaires, brothers Giles and Connell Miller, completed the purchase of what was ostensibly a new franchise: the first-ever major league sports team based in Texas.
 However, the Millers also acquired the entire Yanks roster in the sale; thus, for all intents and purposes, the brothers bought the Yanks and relocated them to Dallas.
 Purchase price for the team was $200,000 — with $100,000 paid up front and the balance paid in installments.
-This comparatively vast expansion fee was charged to allow the league to buy out the Yanks' lease for the use of Yankee Stadium.
+This comparatively vast expansion fee by 1950s standards was used to allow the league to buy out the Yanks' lease at Yankee Stadium.

 NFL owners voted 10–1 in favor of the sale and relocation, with Pittsburgh Steelers owner Art Rooney casting the lone dissenting vote.

 Home games were set for the 75,000-seat Cotton Bowl, home stadium of the Southern Methodist University Mustangs.
 Three names were considered for the new franchise: the Rangers, the Rebels, or the Texans.
 The last-mentioned was eventually the moniker chosen.